-You may be curious how to find and work with a cabinetry professional.
+You may be curious about how to find and work with cabinetry professionals.
 Collaborating with a local, independent cabinet professional offers many benefits.
 As opposed to working with an associate at a big box store, someone from an independent studio holds highly specialized knowledge about the world of cabinetry.
-Whether it’s style, wood type, color or size, these individuals will consider your needs, wants and budget.
+Whether it’s style, wood type, color, or size, these individuals will consider your needs, wants, and budget.
 Further, this type of cabinetry professional has access to a broad variety of cabinet manufacturers and is not tied to a handful of cabinetmakers.

 Together, you and your cabinetry professional will use the following steps to select the right cabinets for your space.